 CTR’s rapid lithium extraction and production facility, Hell’s Kitchen Lithium is located within the highly active Salton Sea Known Geothermal Resource Area in Imperial County, California, USA.
 Adopting the project name from the iconic ‘Hell’s Kitchen’ restaurant that was previously built on the site in 1927, Hell’s Kitchen Lithium will revolutionize the way we source battery grade lithium products combining established rapid lithium extraction technology and geothermal power.

-The project’s available lithium products is estimated at 75,000+ tonnes per annum and will utilize 100% renewable base-load geothermal power.
+The project’s available lithium products are estimated at 75,000+ tonnes per annum and will utilize 100% renewable base-load geothermal power.

 A Sustainable and Secure Solution